Where Does Your Rent Money Go?

 This probably doesn’t apply to you, because the likelihood is that you haven’t bounced a check in years (if ever).
 There’s a good reason for that.
 Bank fees on bounced checks are huge, and because rent is one of the bigger expenses you have, it’s the check most likely to bounce.
 Oh, and check your lease, a bounced check may also make you liable for any fees your landlord incurs as a result.

 Living in an apartment, you are far more likely to have to use a Laundromat or coin laundry.
-Sure, the water and electricity required to wash all your clothes cost money either way, but the Coin Laundry Association estimates that coin laundries can generate up to $200,000 in cash per year.
+Sure, the water and electricity required to wash all your clothes cost money either way, but the Coin Laundry Association estimates that coin laundries can generate $15,000-$200,000 in cash per year.
 That’s a lot of quarters.

-In many cases the interest you pay on a mortgage is tax deductible.
+In certain cases the interest you pay on a mortgage may be tax deductible.
 The rent you pay is not.
-Ask your CPA sometime if a mortgage interest deduction could lower your tax bracket.
+Ask your CPA sometime how you could possibly qualify for a mortgage interest tax deduction that could lower your tax bracket.